Worksheet 6

 Looking at the graph you drew, the distribution of thicknesses is skewed to the right (or bimodal or multimodal or whatever you saw), and definitely not normal.
 The sample size is large, but it is not clear that it is large enough to overcome the severe skewness and/or bimodality and/or multimodality.
 (You can use some words like these to make it clear that you have considered both the distribution shape and the sample size.
 I am giving you the conclusion to come to; it’s up to you to come up with a reason why I could have done so, which is why I used the word “might”.)

 I am not asking for a bootstrap sampling distribution of the sample mean, just for a consideration of shape and sample size.
-I do this in an Extra if you want to see what it looks like.
+I do this just below if you want to see what it looks like.

 Extra: if you are interested in that bootstrap sampling distribution: